aydenjahola/personal-website/README.md

 npm run dev
 ```

+## Blogs

+the blog pages is a seperate project, you can find it [here](https://github.com/aydenjahola/personal-website-blog).
+It is hosted on Vercel and can be found [here](https://blog.aydenjahola.com).
+The blog is built with Next.js, Tailwind CSS, and Sanity.
+The blog is a seperate project because I wanted to keep the main website as light as possible and I wanted to be able to update the blog without having to redeploy the main website which is why I decided to use Sanity as a headless CMS. you can read about sanity [here](https://www.sanity.io/).

+the blogs uses sanity studio as a CMS, you read more about sanity studio [here](https://www.sanity.io/docs/sanity-studio). the studio is hosted on vercel and can be found [here](https://blog.aydenjahola.com/studio).

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env.local file